CodeForAfrica/Openroad.WebAutomation/README.md

 ## About
 - This is a tool to automate Whatsapp messenger on a web browser.
-- This tool uses the Selenium module in Python 3 for parsing.
+- This tool uses the Selenium module in Python 3 for automation.

 ## Installation
 - **Fork** this project to your GitHub account.